 It’s risky for short-term savings; however, you could also play the stock market.

 I wasn’t very informed about the market in 2014 when I was saving for my first trip, so I didn’t.
-However, I now have a mutual fund which is continually gaining around 4.5 percent annually.
+However, I now have a mutual fund that is continually gaining around 4.5 percent annually.

 Eventually, I’ll use the money I’ve earned off of interest to fund an entire trip and you can too.